 The Board has determined an interim fully franked dividend of 61 cents per share, to be paid on 24 June 2022 to shareholders on the register at the record date of 20 May 2022.
-The 2022 interim dividend represents a payout ratio on a cash earnings basis of 69.01%.
+The 2022 interim dividend represents a payout ratio of 65.06%.
 In addition to being fully franked, the dividend will also carry NZ\$0.08 in New Zealand imputation credits that may be used by New Zealand tax residents.